 Incremental snapshots reduce token usage.
 By default, subsequent browser_snapshot calls only return the parts of the accessibility tree that changed.
 This is a thoughtful optimization for LLM-based agents where every token counts.

 Session persistence is well-designed.
-Save authentication state with --storage-state, use persistent browser profiles with --user-data-dir, or connect to existing authenticated browser sessions via the Playwright MCP Bridge extension.
+Save authentication state with --storage-state, use persistent browser profiles with --user-data-dir, or connect to existing authenticated browser sessions via the Playwright MCP Bridge Chrome extension.
+The new browser storage control tools (v0.0.63) add cookie management and Web Storage APIs for even finer-grained state manipulation.
 Multiple paths to handle the “stay logged in” problem.

 What Doesn’t Work Well

 Accessibility tree snapshots can be enormous.
 This is the primary practical limitation.
 Complex pages with deep DOM trees produce massive snapshots — potentially thousands of tokens per capture.
 Users have reported snapshots that overwhelm context windows.
 The incremental mode helps on subsequent calls, but that first full snapshot of a complex page is expensive.
-There’s no built-in pagination or size limiting yet.
+The new @playwright/cli companion mitigates this by saving snapshots to disk instead of streaming them into context — but that requires filesystem access, so it’s not a universal fix.

 Not everything appears in the accessibility tree.
 Canvas elements, complex custom widgets, SVG-heavy interfaces, and elements without semantic ARIA markup may be invisible in snapshots.
 You need to fall back to vision mode (--caps=vision) or browser_evaluate for these.
 The accessibility tree is powerful, but it’s not a complete representation of every page.